8-Day Action-Packed Icelandic Adventure | The Ring Road and Reykjavik

 Day 6 - The Classic or the Adventurous

 The first option is a classic Golden Circle tour.
-The Golden Circle trail is the most popular tourist route in the country, boasting three incredible sites: Thingvellir National Park, the Geysir Geothermal Area, and Gullfoss Waterfall.
-Considering you have fully encircled the country, a visit here would mean that you had managed to see all of Iceland's most iconic attractions in just six days.
+The Golden Circle trail is the most popular tourist route in the country, boasting three incredible sites: Thingvellir National Park, the Geysir geothermal area, and Gullfoss waterfall.

-Alternatively, you could embark on a tour of the Snaefellsnes Peninsula.
-You'll be able to see glaciers and volcanoes, such as the world-famous Snaefellsjokull; fascinating formations such as Mount Kirkjufell and the Londrangar sea stacks; countless historic fishing villages; and some incredible stretches of coast.
-Because of its diversity, the peninsula is nicknamed 'Iceland in Miniature'.
+You'll also see other fascinating formations, such as Mount Kirkjufell and the Londrangar sea stacks.
+You'll encounter countless historic fishing villages and some incredible stretches of coast.
+Because of its diversity, the peninsula is nicknamed "Iceland in Miniature."

 Finally, you could book an Inside the Volcano tour.
-Available only in one volcano and only in Iceland, this thrilling excursion will have you take a mining lift into the cavernous magma chamber of a dormant volcano.
-Not only is the scale breathtaking, but the coloration of the rocks and the uniqueness of the opportunity make this a highly sought-after experience.
+Available only in one volcano and only in Iceland, this thrilling excursion will have you ride a mining lift into the cavernous magma chamber of a dormant volcano.

 After one of these fantastic adventures, you can enjoy the city's culture before retiring for the night.